10 Reasons Every Medical Student Should Learn about Medication Abortion

 - First, contact us!
 We’ll be able to tell you if there is currently or ever has been a chapter at your medical school.
 Whether you want to join a chapter, found a chapter, or are just curious, let us know so that we can support you.

 - Lead a chapter!
-If you want to start a chapter or are taking over leadership from another student, we will send you our student leader handbook and supplies to help with recruitment.
+If you want to start a chapter or are taking over leadership from another student, we will send you our student leader handbook.
+Use our Recruitment Guide to help grow and sustain your chapter.
 You’ll also want to take a look at the resources we can offer with financial support and fundraising.

 - Set Goals.
 What do you want your chapter to accomplish?
 What do you want to learn about reproductive health this year?
 You could host educational workshops, screen movies, work on changing your school’s curriculum and much more.
 If you’re looking for inspiration, you can visit our blog for stories from medical students about their leadership with MSFC.